How to Prevent Hair Loss Before It Starts: The Clinical Science of Proactive Scalp Health

 - Worsens with stress and in summer heat

-A K1 scalp treated with a sebum-stripping antifungal shampoo has its barrier further compromised — accelerating the very cascade it was meant to prevent.
-A K2 scalp treated with a heavy moisturizing formula has its follicle openings further congested.
-The Kapyderm Oil K1 and K2 Tonic are specifically engineered for each scalp type — not as cosmetic categories but as clinically distinct prevention strategies.
-Identifying your scalp type is the mandatory first step of any effective preventive protocol.
+A dry scalp treated with a sebum-stripping shampoo has its barrier further compromised — accelerating the very process it was meant to prevent.
+An oily scalp treated with a heavy moisturizing formula has its follicle openings further congested.
+The Kapyderm Oil K1 and K2 Tonic are formulated for each scalp type — not as cosmetic categories but as distinct strategies.
+Identifying your scalp type is the first step of any effective routine.

 4. The Three Pillars of Preventive Scalp Health

-5. Why Traditional Hair Care Fails at Prevention
+5. Why Traditional Hair Care Falls Short at Prevention

-The shift from reactive to preventive scalp care exposes a fundamental limitation in how traditional hair care — both at home and in salons — approaches scalp health.
-Understanding why standard approaches fail makes the clinical case for Dermotricology's preventive framework.
+The shift from reactive to preventive scalp care exposes a real limitation in how traditional hair care — both at home and in salons — approaches scalp health.
+Understanding where standard approaches stop is the case for a structured preventive framework.

 |---|---|---|---|